khonflict/Galactic-Garbage/README.md

 **Additional Levels**

-The inital plan was to create 5 levels with increasing difficulty and different types of garbage.
+The inital plan was to create 5 levels with increasing difficulty using new types of garbage.
 Since I was only able to develop one level I increased the numbers of bebris to make it more challenging.

+**Music**

+Audio helps bring a game to life.
+Add game music to every level.